xenbytecom/contao-etracker/README_en.md

 ## Features
 * etracker account key per entrypoint
 * optional disabling of etracker Optimiser
-* optional disabling of loading etracker integrated jQuery
  * overwrite et_pagename variable with a custom title
 * specify et_areas or determine the values by page structure
 * optional disabling etracker for logged in frontend users and/or backend users
 * enabling and configuring form interaction tracking